Guide to Fishing Reel Types

 Price Range: NA

-The body and drum of these fishing reels revolves around a central pin aptly giving the centrepin its title.
-An initial glance of the quality of centrepin reels can be gained by studying the length and smoothness of the drum rotation when spun.
 Their design allows line to leave the spool more easily then other types of fishing reels enhancing their ability for trotting floats down rivers, particularly where the current is strong-flowing.
 Coarse fishing centrepins are averagely about 4.5 inches in diameter and vary in weight.
-They require a certain level of mastery to use efficiently but once you get to grips with centrepin reels, they can be great fun and extremely effective.
+They require a certain level of mastery to use efficiently, but once you get to grips with centrepin reels, they can be great fun and highly effective.